 Although ground source heat pumps cost more to install, they’re a worthwhile investment because of the low operating costs.

 On average, the price of mini-split systems ranges from $1,300 to $13,000.
 For basic single-zone units, expect to fork out between $700 and $2,200.
 The amount you pay for labor varies, but it should be around $500 to $2,500.

 Solar heat pump costs

 Those opting for solar heat pumps should expect to pay between $17,500 and $39,000.
 What makes up most of this cost is the solar panel installation, which can be between $15,000 and $30,000.

-If you need heat pump services in San Antonio, call us today and talk to our trained and experienced installation, repair, and maintenance technicians.
+If you need heat pump services in San Antonio, Houston, or the surrounding areas call us today and talk to our trained and experienced installation, repair, and maintenance technicians.
 At Texas Air Repair can offer you the professional advice needed to make an informed decision on your heating and cooling option.